 The most important structure in the eye is called the retina.
 The retina has photoreceptors, which are specialized cells that take the light signals from the outside world and transform them into electrical signals.
 These electrical signals then travel through the optic nerve to your brain to make a visual image for you.
 If it sounds incredibly complicated—it is.

 BEST SUPPLEMENTS FOR EYESLet's get right to it.
-What are the best supplements for eyes?
+What are the best supplements for your eyes?
 Can you improve your vision and treat vision-related challenges by eating a balanced diet?
 It’s important to consume nutrients as these are important at every age.
 Especially as we lay increasing stress on our eyes with increasing screen time, it’s now more important than ever to ensure our body is getting all the vitamins and minerals it needs to carry out important ocular functions, overcome strain, and maintain overall good eye health.
 If you're not getting these nutrients through your diet it may be time to consider turning to vision supplements that support eye health.

-Eyetamins founder Dr. Kaushal Kulkarni, M.D. discusses some of the best vitamins for vision health, what foods are rich in them, and the significance of eye health supplements for maintaining the essential nutrients that create great visual health and clarity.
+Eyetamins founder Dr. Kaushal Kulkarni, M.D. discusses some of the best vitamins for vision health, what foods are rich in them, and the significance of eye health supplements for maintaining the essential nutrients that create great visual health.

 Vitamin AAmong the crucial vitamin supplements for eye health are Vitamin A and its derivatives.
 They are important because they help to form a larger compound called rhodopsin.
 Rhodopsin is a very complex protein that helps your retinal cells move light signals to electrical impulses to travel to your brain.
 If you aren’t getting enough of this nutrient, you can develop a disease called xerophthalmia.
 Xerophthalmia begins with night blindness, which would make it impossible for you to drive in the dark.
 If it is not treated, your tear ducts and your cornea can also become progressively more dry.
 Eventually, people with xerophthalmia can develop blindness.
 Eye vitamins that are good for you can help treat dryness such as this.